.

 Prevention Strategies for Inadequate Training

-• Develop structured and comprehensive training programs for all lab personnel that cover standard operating procedures, safety protocols, and instrument operation.
+• Comprehensive Training Programs: Develop structured onboarding and continuing education programs that cover SOPs, safety requirements, compliance standards, and instrument operation.

 Logo LigoLab